kjj2131/eecs6893_final_project/README.md

 (4)  run the weight recommendation based on Black-Litterman model
 (5)  send the report files to Google Cloud databucket for report shown in the website
 (6)  The report is shown on the website

+files in the Website folder are used to show the report on the website